On Tour in 2016

 Somewhat chastened by the experience, we wend our tired way back to the Hotel by way the Hop-on/Hop-off bus - the long way around, but easier on the feet.

 And being creatures of habit (& ease) we settle on the same restaurant for dinner.

 What to do today?
 Walk, and when we've done that, we'll walk some more, and then for something different, we'll walk again.

 Actually, the day won't be as random as that sounds; we're going to try to find the Museum, and intend to return to the Sagrada Familia in the afternoon so I can take (lots) of detail photos of the outside features.

 So we set off, on foot, through the narrow streets, and this time with general directions under control, we end up near where we wanted to be.
 Near, but not at, note.

 We come across the Barcelona Cathedral - the original, not the Gaudi version.
-This is much more traditional: gothic, lots of chapels and monuments to civic and personal wealth, gilt (& probably guilt), curious flagstones, smoke from candles, variable lighting, and a lovely luxuriant courtyard with geese wandering.
+This is much more traditional: gothic, lots of chapels and monuments to civic wealth, gilt (& probably guilt), curious flagstones, smoke from candles, variable lighting, and a lovely luxuriant courtyard with geese wandering.
 A contrast with Sagrada Familia that is breathtaking in it's scale.

 But, that isn't the most notable thing about the museum: it houses the collections of an obssessive-compulsive collector; whole rooms of stamps, keys, hair-combs, chinaware, magazines, knitting needles, and on and on.
 Some three floors of it, all carefully displayed and arrayed, guarded, and beautifully lit.
 Extra-ordinary!